 Rich Media in Tweets

+You want the media to draw attention to the post you publish and that media should really reinforce the message.
+It can be enticing to employ an image with a lot of text overlaid on top, sort of as a way of gaining extra than 140 characters.
 But I suggest you stay away from that temptation.
-The law of twitter and why it works is because everything is so concise.
-The audience on twitter isn’t looking for a lofty statement but that can be consumed at instant.
+The law of Twitter and why it works is because everything is so concise.
+The audience on Twitter isn’t looking for a lofty statement but that can be consumed at instant.
 Twitter makes it very straightforward to share images; again on using the desktop version but it’s very similar on mobile.

 Choose the composer tweet option in the upper right-hand corner, and then you can simply choose the add photo option to include a picture.
 From here you can follow the prompts to select the image you’d like to upload.
 Now, Twitter has a added support for multiple images in a single tweet and this is cool because the end result is sort of a miniature gallery.
 You might use this feature if you’re posting photos of a new product, the recent event or a behind-the-scenes tour.

 Now just because Twitter allows for images, doesn’t mean you have to or necessarily should always include the maximum.
 Remember the core theme of Twitter is to be relevant.
 So if it feels like it’s too much, it probably is.